gurveershienh/delaneys-sol-calculator/README.md

   conda install libraries <----- repeat command for each element in libraries above.

-Run app.py in terminal for execution: python app.py <----- Ensure terminal is using Python 3.7.9
+Run app.py in terminal for execution: python app.py <----- ensure terminal is using Python 3.7.9